turingschool-examples/favorites-tracker-api/README.md

 * You will need to close your terminal window and re-open it for the changes to take effect

 #### Creating our database
-* Make sure you are in you `favorties-tracker-api` directory
+1. Make sure you are in the root of your `favorites-tracker-api` directory
-* From the command line, run the following command to create a users database `psql -f ./db/tables.sql`
+1. From the command line, run the following command to create a users database `psql -f ./db/tables.sql`

   After you run this command, the output in the terminal should look something like:

   ```
+  psql:./db/tables.sql:1: NOTICE:  database "favorites_tracker" does not exist, skipping
   DROP DATABASE
   CREATE DATABASE
   You are now connected to database "favorites_tracker" as user "robbie".